-Download this week’s firefighter training drill HERE as a PDF.
+Download this free firefighter training drill HERE as a PDF.

 Forest Reeder began his fire service career in 1979.
 He currently serves as Division Chief of Training & Safety for the Des Plaines (IL) Fire Department.
 He is a past recipient of the International Society of Fire Service Instructors (ISFSI) prestigious George D. Post Instructor of the Year award and has been responsible for the design, implementation and coordination of in-service firefighter training activities as well as a full-service fire training academy program.
 Forest holds numerous Illinois fire service certifications and holds a Masters Degree in Public Safety Administration from Lewis University.